ondat/documentation/docs/knowledgebase/solution-cannot-perform-ondat-operations-to-volumes-or-nodes.md

 1. If your `etcd` cluster is healthy and routable, check to see if the nodes running the Ondat daemonset pods `daemonsets.apps/storageos-node` are healthy.
     - Are the pods under unusual load?
     - Are there any errors being reported in one daemonset pod or more?

-## Root Cause

-- The `error` messages that are returned from the Ondat daemonset `daemonsets.apps/storageos-node` indicates that the daemonset pods cannot successfully communicate with the `etcd` cluster.